MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer "bug" was actually a real insect?
-Back in 1947, engineers working on the Mark II computer at Harvard University discovered a moth stuck in one of the components causing an error.
-Hence, they humorously referred to this as 'debugging' the system.
-This is believed to be the origin of the term "computer bug".
+Did you know that the first computer programmer was a woman?
+Ada Lovelace is credited with writing the world's first machine algorithm for an early computing machine in the mid-1800s.
+Interestingly, this happened almost a century before the invention of the modern computer!